 In 2008, Jasprit and Teresa opened another RussaYog® Studio location in Santa Barbara, California.
-Nowadays, Teresa teaches mainly in Santa Barbara while Jasprit divides his time between Ann Arbor and Santa Barbara.
-RussaYog® continues to find its way into the homes of many yogis looking to embody the wellness lifestyle created by Jasprit.
+Nowadays, Teresa and Jasprit teach RussaYog® in Santa Barbara.
+Through their teachings, online instructional videos and book, “Create Your Own Good Life,” RussaYog continues to find its way into the homes of many yogis looking to embody the wellness lifestyle created by Jasprit.

 About Jasprit Singh